microsoft/winget-cli/doc/specs/#888 - Com Api.md

     {
         InstallOptions();

-        /// DESIGN NOTE: --Exact from the winget install command line is implied here by virtue of the find
-        /// then install object semantics.
-        /// Likewise --Query from the command line is not implemented here since the query is required up
-        /// front in order to get the CatalogPackage object.
-        /// DESIGN NOTE: Using PackageVersionInfo rather than CatalogPackage felt like it would be too
-        /// specific here.
-CatalogPackage and PackageVersionId (or if unspecified then the latest one) may be nicer
-        /// if we end up having versions that have different applicability or other more complex logic about
-        /// which version is preferred.
-        CatalogPackage CatalogPackage;
         /// Optionally specifies the version from the package to install.
 If unspecified the version matching
         /// CatalogPackage.GetLatestVersion() is used.
         PackageVersionId PackageVersionId;